Quick Stats

 -

 Board Diversity: Funded agencies must have boards that reflect county demographics.
 United Way created a policy requiring boards to meet this standard by 2025.
-Organizations should have plans for achieving and maintaining diverse board composition.
+Organisations should have plans for achieving and maintaining diverse board composition.

 -